 But here’s the thing.
 When you aim for a C, you risk missing the mark.
 And that, my friend, is not a luxury you have in nursing school.
 And that’s because anything below a C is failing.
 In fact, in many programs, anything below a 75% is failing.
 Which is why I always encourage my students to aim for the bullseye every single time.
 That way, if you do miss the mark you’re not at risk for failing.

 I have always said that “Straight A Nursing” isn’t as much about making a 4.0 throughout your program as it is about learning the material and taking excellent care of your patients (and yourself!).
 And yes, I have sat through countless arguments about how “C” students make better nurses because they are more caring and better at clinical and how “A” students are great at earning the grade, but lack the know-how to excel in clinical.
 This is a broad generalization and completely untrue.
 All students, regardless of their GPA, are capable of being excellent clinicians.

-As we come to what is the end of the semester for many of you, don’t focus so much on what grade you earned, but how you got there.
+So rather than focus on the grade you earn, focus instead on how you got there.
 Ask yourself “What did I learn?
 How will I use this information to take care of patients?
 What do I still need to learn?
 How can I apply this knowledge to what I already know to understand the big picture?”
 By reflecting on these important questions, it doesn’t matter what grade you receive…you WILL be a thoughtful, conscientious and caring nurse.
 Yes, C’s get degrees, so if you work hard and still get a C on that test or in that course, I am immensely proud of you.
 But please don’t sit back knowing you can just “get by” without studying.
 Your future patients are counting on you.

 And guess what?
-A’s and B’s get degrees, too (and in a tough job market, they also get the job).
+A’s and B’s get degrees, too!
+And if graduate school is in your future, they also open doors.